 How to have naturally glowing skin?
 Did you ask Google?
 For that natural glow and blush on your skin, getting enough amount of essential nutrients is the key!
-We have listed some great foods that will allow you to maintain a strong, healthy and glowing skin.
+We have listed some great foods that will allow you to maintain strong, healthy, and glowing skin.
 Do not forget – drinking sufficient water and getting a good amount of sound sleep parallel to the below list of foods, is just as important!
-Altogether, you can thoroughly develop, protect and nurture an attractive skin.
+You can thoroughly develop, protect and nurture attractive skin.

 1. Fatty Fish – Provides:

 Fatty fish such as herring, mackerel, and salmon are excellent sources of Omega-3 fatty acids which help in maintaining great skin from within.
 Omega-3 fatty acids are important sources of nutrition that help to maintain a thick, supple, and moisturized skin.
 (A deficiency of which leads to dry skin.) omega-3 fatty acids help reduce inflammation, redness, and acne.
 Another belief is that they help reduce the skin’s sensitivity to the sun’s harmful UV rays.

 Further, fish oil is also a great source of Vitamin E – a great antioxidant that helps protect your skin from free radicals.
 This seafood is also a high source of high-quality protein, which is required to help the strength and integrity of the skin.
 Lastly, fatty fish are also a great source of Zinc – a mineral vital for regulating inflammation, the production of new skin cells, and overall skin health.
 Zinc deficiency can lead to skin inflammation, lesions and delayed wound healing.

 Tip – Vitamin E works best and is most effective when combined with Vitamin C (Vitamin C deficiency can lead to rough, unhealthy, dry & scaly skin which can be bruised easily).